What To Bring

 LEAVE THESE BEHIND

-In the past, we have had people who have been invited, and they have not budgeted for the trip.
+We have had people who have been invited, and they have not budgeted for the trip.
 Often, they are expected to pay the deckhand fee or tip.
 Because they have not been prepped or told, they are not prepared for their trip and or the tip.
 This has led to some awkward conversations.
 It is important that they are prepared and have enough cash to take care of the deckhand properly and adequately.
 If someone is not prepared for the trip, we are looking to you (the person who booked the trip), to make it right.

 The Idea Of Filling The Freezer – We want you to take as many fish as you need for a few meals or to take a good mess home.
 However, new federal and state bag limits and seasons have made it to where catching a cooler full of fish is hard unless you take a full day trip or longer.
 If the fish you are trying to catch tastes good, is big or fights hard, the season is highly regulated.
 Seasons do not over lap.
 Red snapper is open June 1 to mid to late August.
 Amberjack is supposed to open September 1 and Gag Grouper don’t open until September.
 Those are our largest fish on our artificial reefs.